Welcome, We are back with a new story that will interest and motivate you to think out of the box when it comes to the question of What After BDS.

 “I was in no mood to put added financial burden on my parents.
 They already had spent enough on me.”

 I am from a metro city in India.
 Opening a clinic in Indian metros is not so easy.
-In this highly competitive market of the dental practice, for any new practice to stand out, it must be well crafted and demands a substantial initial investment.
+In this highly competitive market of dental practice, for any new practice to stand out, it must be well crafted and demands a substantial initial investment.

 There is a need for investment to get land (on rent) for the clinic plus the expenditure on dental chairs with good interiors.